WesleyWidner/all-in-one-hackazon/README.md

 ### Editing Hackazon source code from outside using VSCode
 1. Install VSCode: https://code.visualstudio.com/download
 2. Navigate to extensions and install the "Dev Containers" extension
-3. You should now have a "Remote Explorer" icon on the left-side of your VSCode window; click on it, then click the "installing Docker" link to install Docker (you'll need to do this even if you've already installed Docker through WSL); you'll need to close and restart your PC afterwards
+3. You should now have a "Remote Explorer" icon on the left-side of your VSCode window; click on it, then click the "installing Docker" link to install Docker (if using Windows, you'll need to do this even if you've already installed Docker through WSL); you may need to close and restart your PC afterwards
+4. Ensure the Docker application is started
-4. Ensure the Hackazon container has been started
+5. Ensure the Hackazon container has been started
+6. If using Windows, you'll see a dropdown to select "WSL Targets" or "Dev Conainers" -- choose "Dev Containers"
-5. Refresh/reload VSCode -- the "Remote Explorer" tab should now show the all-in-one-hackazon Docker container
+7. The "Remote Explorer" tab should show the "bepsoccer/all-in-one-hackazon" Docker container (you may need to refresh/reload VSCode if it isn't shown)
-6. Click the arrow on the "all-in-one-hackazon" link to connect to it; accept the warnings about an unsupported OS
-7. On the VSCode welcome screen, click "Open folder", then type "/var/ww/hackazon" and hit okay
+8. When you hover over the container in VSCode, you should see an arrow ("Attach in Current Window"); click said arrow, and a VSCode "Welcome" tab should open
+9. Click "Allow" if a notification that "You are about to connect to an OS version that is unsupported by Visual Studio Code" appears
+10. Click "Open folder" on the new "Welcome" tab window, then type "/var/ww/hackazon" and hit "OK" to open said folder (only necessary the first time -- folder stays open afterwards provided you don't close it)
-8. Congratulations, you now have access to the Hackazon source code inside the container
+11. Congratulations, you now have access to the Hackazon source code inside the container
+12. You will need to reload the Hackazon Docker after making changes to the source code for said changes to take effect -- refer to "Stopping the container" and "Restarting the container"
+13. When you're done editing code in the Docker container, click "File" > "Close Remote Connection" to close out the VSCode Docker connection

 ### Admin console
 The admin console for enabling/disabling vulnerabilities is available at